Review changes in source code

 Everything that you write in the editor is saved as the local version of the object source code.
 You can examine all changes that are not committed in the Database Changes tool window.

-The Database Changes tool window displays changes in source code of objects before you commit them.
+The Database Changes tool window displays changes in source code of objects.
 CLion tracks changes only for objects that store their source code in the database.
 For example, triggers, procedures, functions, views, and other objects.

 See the diff between modified and stored versions

-In the Database Changes, double-click any database object.
+In the Database Changes tool window, double-click a database object.

 When you edit source code of any object, CLion tracks changes and highlights them in the gutter.
 For example, add a comment line to a routine or a trigger function.
 The added line becomes highlighted.
 If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff button.
 You can click the Show Diff button () to see the difference between the code that you added and the one from source code.